tgerganov/CS-Challenges/README.md

 CS-Challenges
-- Different examples of working with the .NET Platform
+- Different examples of working with the .NET Platform and C#